 Liquid Colour Design

 Iaian Baldwin, Ireland

-Hailing from Ireland, Baldwin has a firm presence across in the UK and Middle East with helmets for karting, rally and GT racing.
+Hailing from Ireland, Baldwin has a firm presence across the UK and the Middle East with helmets for karting, rally, and GT racing.
 He counts the Citroen WRC team and European Le Mans Series champ Matt Griffin as customers.
 In addition to helmets, Baldwin provides livery design and custom airbrush and paint work for vehicles and bicycles.